Expressions of Hope & Healing

 Expressions of the Heart

-In February, our Vault Gallery will feature the special group exhibit Expressions of the Heart.
+In February 2021, our Vault Gallery featured the special group exhibit Expressions of the Heart.

-The month-long exhibit will showcase mixed media inspired by Jim Dine's Heart Series Expressions workshops, as well as work by local artists.
-A variety of heart themed artwork will be on display, with special work created as part of DCAC’s Expressions of Hope and Healing program, designed to bring a creative outlet to anyone affected by cancer.
+The month-long exhibit showcased mixed media inspired by Jim Dine's Heart Series Expressions workshops, as well as work by local artists.
+A variety of heart themed artwork was on display, with special work created as part of DCAC’s Expressions of Hope and Healing program, designed to bring a creative outlet to anyone affected by cancer.

-Expressions of the Heart will be on display February 5 through February 27.
+Expressions of the Heart was on display January 30 through February 27.